delphikar/Project-Axeman/README.md

 ## Changelog
+- **Version 0.2.5** _(10.09.2013.)_
+	- New: Support for T4.2 servers
+		- Support is partial and will improve in time.
+Please send us feedback so that we can fix misssed features quicker
+	- Fix: [Travian Manager] Create button is unreachable
 - **Version 0.2.4** _(28.02.2013.)_
 	- Extension now runs on customizable url list
 	- DevelopmentToolbar Console toggle button now saves state